War Horse (play): West End (2009–2016)

 War Horse transferred to the West End's Gillian Lynne Theatre, beginning preview performances on 28 March 2009, prior to an official opening of 3 April.
 The original cast featured Kit Harington as Albert, who reprised his South Bank performance.
 The production includes an original score composed by Adrian Sutton.

 The production met with critical acclaim for its powerful use of life-size horse puppets designed by the Handspring Puppet Company of South Africa, winning an Olivier Award, Evening Standard Theatre Award and London Critics' Circle Theatre Award.
 On 12 October 2009 the performance was seen by HM Queen Elizabeth II and her husband Prince Philip, marking their first private theatre visit in four years.

 War Horse has been popular with audiences, playing to 97% capacity in 2010, subsequently breaking the record for the highest weekly gross for a play in the West End.
 In December 2010, War Horse was dubbed "the theatrical event of the decade" by The Times.
 In 2011 it welcomed its millionth audience member.

 It was announced in September 2015, that War Horse was scheduled to close on 12 March 2016.
 By the time it closed, the play had played more than 3,000 performances.

 Broadway (2011–2013)

-As a co-production of the National Theatre and Lincoln Center, War Horse began preview performances at the Vivian Beaumont Theater in New York City on 15 March 2011, and opened on Broadway 14 April.
+As a co-production of the National Theatre and Lincoln Center Theater, War Horse began preview performances at the Vivian Beaumont Theater in New York City on 15 March 2011, and opened on Broadway 14 April.
 The British creative team are joined by an all-American cast.
 Seth Numrich originated the leading role of Albert.
 His Private Romeo costar, Matt Doyle, played Billy.
 Stephen Plunkett played Lieutenant Nicholls.
 The production was scheduled to have a limited run, closing on 26 June 2011, but soon became open-ended after strong critical reception and ticket sales.
 The production received five Tony Awards at the 2011 ceremony, including Best Play.

 War Horse closed on 6 January 2013, after 718 performances and 33 previews.